 Increasingly sophisticated algorithms to deal with raw sequencing data have accompanied the technological advance of sequencing platforms.
 Many copies of a genome are fragmented and constitute the raw output of DNA sequencing, so-called shotgun sequencing, and must be assembled.
 Early genome assemblers relied upon overlap-layout-consensus (OLC) algorithms, while high coverage shorter read sequencers demanded the development of graph based de brujin algorithms and accompanying heuristics, particularly for larger genomes.
 These advancements in sequencing and computation began to produce ‘draft’ genomes, which were now of high enough quality —especially if a closely related, high quality reference was already available— to eliminate the substantial rate-limiting step of ‘finishing’ genomes in the lab.
 Armed with a draft genome and with a number of online tools for most imaginable questions in microbial genomics (for not too large datasets) researchers can ask more about their chosen microbe of study than ever before.

-Advancements are not only being made in tracking pathogens, unravelling the evolution of antibiotic resistance, population structure and adaptation of microbes but sequencing and bioinformatics are also democratising science with open tools, the soaring popularity of pre-prints, open data and a thriving community making the most of social media, which appears to be having the effect of promoting collaboration and reducing outdated, closed-off, paranoid science being done in isolation.
+Advancements are not only being made in tracking pathogens, unravelling the evolution of antibiotic resistance, population structure and adaptation of microbes but sequencing and bioinformatics are also having a democratising effect with open tools, the soaring popularity of pre-prints, open data and a thriving community making the most of social media to do science in a legitimately new way.